French Toast Waffles

 How long do waffles need to cook?

-You’ll need to cook the waffles long enough to allow the French toast to get crisp and golden brown.
-Depending on how thick the bread slices are, this can take anywhere from 4-6 minutes.
 We often find that the timer on the waffle iron is not exactly correct.
 If the bread is not golden brown when the timer goes off (or the waffle iron light goes away), allow it to sit in the iron just a little bit longer.

 Can I freeze French toast waffles?

-Absolutely!
-These waffles freeze beautifully, so they’re a great make-ahead breakfast or meal prep idea.
-To avoid soggy waffles, be sure to allow the cooked waffles to cool completely before freezing them.
-They’ll need to be placed into zip-top plastic freezer bags or an airtight, freezer-safe container.
+To avoid soggy waffles, be sure to allow the cooked waffles to cool completely on a wire rack before freezing them.
+Place into zip-top plastic freezer bags or an airtight, freezer-safe container.

 French Toast Waffles

-4.80 from 54 votes
+4.82 from 60 votes

 Servings 10